greymatter-labs/retrace-ai/readme.md

 - **Natural Language Description**: Retrace prompts an AI model to generate natural language descriptions of the detected activities for better understanding.
 - **User Interface**: Retrace provides a simple user interface where you can search for a specific activity description.

-## Dependencies

-Retrace depends on the following libraries:

-- PIL: Python Imaging Library for capturing and processing screenshots.
-- PyAutoGUI: Provides cross-platform capabilities to control the mouse and keyboard, required for taking screenshots.
-- Quartz: Enables interaction with the Mac operating system and working with images.
-- Vision: Provides powerful image analysis capabilities on macOS.
-- ChromaDB: A database library for managing and querying activity data.
-- Anthropyc: An AI-powered library for generating natural language descriptions.
-- PyScreeze: Enables capturing screenshots in a cross-platform manner.
-- DearPyGUI: A modern GUI framework for creating user interfaces.
-- pynput: Allows detecting and interacting with keyboard events.

 ## Installation

 To install the required dependencies, run the following command: